What is tinnitus?

-What else can I do to help my tinnitus?
+What else you can do to help tinnitus?

-In addition to hypnotherapy, hypnosis and Tinnitus Retraining Therapy, there is some evidence that some or all of the following measures can be of help to tinnitus sufferers: exercise, taking steps to reduce blood pressure, and avoiding aspirin, salt, caffeine and other stimulants.
+In addition to hypnotherapy and Tinnitus Retraining Therapy, some or all of the following measures can help.
+Exercise, reducing blood pressure, avoiding aspirin, salt, caffeine and other stimulants.
+Avoid quinine (which is in tonic water).
 Some studies also suggest that avoiding Vitamin E may help.
-All of the things which help insomnia will also help if your tinnitus makes it difficult to sleep.
+All of the things which help insomnia will also help if your tinnitus makes sleeping difficult.

 Alcohol and tinnitus

-Studies have shown alcohol both helping tinnitus, and making it worse.
-Whilst in some individuals tinnitus worsens after drinking, others find that the increased relaxation resulting from a few glasses actually helps.
-There is no good reason to give up moderate drinking unless you are absolutely certain that this is making your tinnitus worse.
-You could perhaps keep a diary for 2 or 3 weeks – rating the tinnitus, how loud it is, how much it bothers you, how it affects your sleep – together with a note of how much alcohol was consumed, and see if a pattern emerges.
+Whilst you may find your tinnitus worsens after drinking, you might also find that the increased relaxation resulting from a few glasses actually helps.
+There is no good reason to give up moderate drinking unless you are absolutely certain that it’s making your tinnitus worse.
+You could perhaps keep a tinnitus diary for 2 or 3 weeks.
+Rate the tinnitus, how loud it is, how much it bothers you, how it affects your sleep.
+Also keep a note of how much alcohol you’d had, and see if there’s a pattern.

 Smoking and Tinnitus

-Avoid quinine – as in tonic water.
-Nicotine and marijuana too.
+Avoid nicotine and marijuana too.
 Smoking narrows your blood vessels which supply vital oxygen to your ears and their sensory cells.
 And stop smoking!